Exploring the Vibrant Costumes of Puerto Rican Festivals

 The gentlemen aren’t left out of the fashion fun.
 Traditional men’s attire in Puerto Rican festivals is all about combining simplicity with a touch of flair.
 For a Jíbaro-inspired look, men wear a simple cotton shirt and pants, often accessorized with straw hats that scream, “I’m ready for the fiesta!”
 (FamilySearch).

 In the world of Bomba, men sport colored shirts with white pants or suits, topped off with a straw or white hat.
-This blend of African and Puerto Rican traditions creates a look that’s both stylish and culturally rich (FamilySearch).
+This blend of African and creates a look that’s both stylish and culturally rich (FamilySearch).

 Attire ComponentDescription